 Country: The food and how friendly the people here are will be something that I will definitely miss.

-8.- How was the ABV USA support prior traveling?
+8.- How was the ABV USA support prior to traveling?

 Communication (Phone/emails/Online chat):

-Was really useful and help.
+Was really useful and helpful.
 The emails were replied to fairly fast and they were able to answer my entire question promptly

 Website Information: Information was helpful and provide me with things that I need to know for going on this trip.